-are icons necessary (religious or otherwise)? are not obsessions with them corrosive? when a person's sphere of influence becomes far more than what has been achieved. the populist sentiment that accepts and demands the branding of the individual is anathema to a mature, functioning society's well-being. as far as the system goes, there's little difference between Donald Trump and multimillionaire actors, actresses, athlete superstars, etc. - all own rooms and chairs they've never sat in. there's a difference between respecting and accepting whatever an individual might achieve that inspires or influences, deserves recognition, appreciation, and in exceptional cases, even gratitude, for what they've done, but it becomes something else when it transforms into virtual compensation for the weaknesses of the individual perceiver and of society as a whole. the concept of 'Fan', which is a populist form of worship, need not be necessary if one can appreciate others' achievements without engaging in idolatry.

-those cool people, Brando, Dean, for instance; what it really was, they were parodies on being natural. it worked in acting terms, but not as reality, because reality is not acting, no matter what claims are made to that effect, and they only knew how to act.
+are icons necessary (religious or otherwise)? are not obsessions with them corrosive? when a person's sphere of influence becomes far more than what has been achieved. the populist sentiment that accepts and demands the branding of the individual is anathema to a mature, functioning society's well-being. as far as the system goes, there's little difference between Donald Trump and multimillionaire actors, actresses, athlete superstars, etc. - all own rooms and chairs they've never sat in. there's a difference between respecting and accepting whatever an individual might achieve that inspires or influences, deserves recognition, appreciation, and in exceptional cases, even gratitude, for what they've done, but it becomes something else when it transforms into virtual compensation for the weaknesses of the individual perceiver and of society as a whole. the concept of 'Fan', which is a populist form of worship, need not be necessary if one can appreciate others' achievements without engaging in idolatry. those cool people, James Dean and his followers, for instance; what it really was, they were parodies on being natural. it worked in acting terms, but not as reality, because reality is not acting, no matter what claims are made to that effect.
+Brando actually rejected that claim when he said the actor doesn't become the character he just plays the character.
+Truth.